meaningcrisis/meaningcrisis.github.io/docs/index-test.md

 nav_order: 99
 ---

-A proper hypertext books is not merely a variant of an analog book.
-They are something essentially new and different and belong to their own category.
+A proper hypertext book is not merely a variant of an analog book.
+Hypertext books are something essentially new and different and belong to their own category.

 #  Quantum Country